mttcrn/polimi-CSE-notes/Machine Learning.md

 $$
 \nabla L_{w_j} (w_1, ..., w_K) = \sum_{n=1}^N (y_{nj} - t_{nj})\phi_n
 $$
-The gradient is computed for each set of weight for each class.
+The gradient is computed for each set of weight for each class
 #### Connection between Logistic Regression and Perceptron Algorithm
 If we replace the logistic function with a step function, both algorithms use the same update rule: $w \leftarrow w - \alpha(y(x_n, w) - t_n)\phi_n$.
 ![500](./assets/logistic_regression_step_function.png)
-#### Decision Boundaries
-If we properly train logistic regression, the classification error should **increase** when we use a **sub-optimal decision boundary**.
-This happens because:
-- Logistic regression finds the optimal decision boundary that minimizes classification error based on maximum likelihood estimation (MLE).
-- If we manually shift or modify this boundary without retraining the model, we move away from the optimal solution.
-- A sub-optimal boundary misclassifies more points, leading to a higher classification error.
 ## Probabilistic Generative Models
 ### Naive Bayes
 The naive assumption is that, given the class $C_k$, the input features $x_1, .., x_M$ are conditionally independent.
 So, the posterior probability can be simplifies to: